-Dylish is known to be a friend and business associate of Collins after the later founded Drax International but Collins denies any links with Dylish.
-The following media shows that at some point Collins and Dylish were seen together.
+Dylish is known to be a friend and business associate of Collins after the later founded Drax International but Collins Mnangagwa denies any links with Dylish.
+This is despite photos of Collins and Dylish together.

 Nguwaya, a business partner of Mnangagwa’s son, Collins, has a colourful criminal past – including multiple arrests for armed robbery, cocaine possession and extortion.
 Nguwaya, styling himself as a police officer and sometimes as informer for Zimbabwe’s intelligence services, has landed in court over half a dozen times accused of a range of criminal activities.

 Arriving in Harare from Gokwe where he grew up, he is known to have enlisted for the police constabulary and was attached to Mabelreign police post.
 In July 2012, a couple were driving on the Harare-Bulawayo Road and at a traffic-controlled intersection at the Warren Park offramp, Nguwaya allegedly pulled up next to them in his BMW.
 A court heard he accused the man who was driving with his wife of side-swiping his car before moving to block the road with his vehicle.
 Shortly after, a police officer from Mabelreign arrived at the scene and parked behind the terrified couple’s vehicle, boxing them in.
 Nguwaya and his police colleague were alleged to have snatched a handbag containing US$2,500 and valuables worth US$255 at gunpoint before jumping into their vehicles and driving off at speed towards Kuwadzana.
 The couple later withdrew the charges, allegedly after receiving threats.